Any4r/ML-in-Speed-Dating/README.md

 GOAL:

-To use and apply different statistic models, Machine Learning Algortihms and Neural Network to a Speed Dating data set, in order to predict a 'match' between 2 persons.
+To use and apply different statistical models, Machine Learning Algortihms and Neural Network to a Speed Dating data set, in order to predict a 'match' between 2 persons.

 CONTENT:
 This repository has the following content: